rcpch/digital-growth-charts-server/docs/safety/overview.md

 * DTAC incorporates the DCB0129 and DCB0160 standards for clinical safety, which the RCPCH dGC platform is compliant with.

 More information on our DTAC compliance is [here](../safety/dtac.md)

 ### DCB0129 and DCB0160 Compliance

+We comply with the requirements of DCB0129 and DCB0160, and for details you can go [here](../safety/csmf/clinical-risk-mgmt-system.md) to review our entire Clinical Safety Management File.

 ### Hazard Logs

+Our Hazard Logs are managed on GitHub in the open.
+Details of how this works are [here](../safety/csmf/hazard-log.md).

 ### Project Board

+The Project Board, who oversee the development and ongoing maintenance and operation of the dGC Platform, are listed [here](../about/team.md)

 ### Clinical Safety Officer and Clinical review